Skip to main content

 If so, you’re not alone.
 Michelle Martel, a professor and director of clinical training in the Department of Psychology in the College of Arts and Sciences at the University of Kentucky, says feeling the pressure of the holidays is fairly common.

 “In my clinical and personal experience, I would say most, but not all, people report increased stress around the holidays," Martel said.
-"However, only a subset of vulnerable people experiences clinical problems, such as depression and anxiety,
+"However, only a subset of vulnerable people experiences clinical problems,

 By Jenny Wells-Hosley